IT security firm Sophos plans London listing

 Sophos, majority-owned by Apax Partners LLP, however, said it expects to have a free float of at least 25 percent after its admission on the FTSE-250 index.

-Apax Partners was aiming at listing the business at 1 billion pounds ($1.53 billion), the Telegraph reported in February. (bit.ly/17awpM1)
+Apax Partners was aiming at listing the business at 1 billion pounds, the Telegraph reported in February.

 Sophos, which primarily focuses on mid-market enterprises with 100-5,000 employees, plans to use the proceeds to reduce debt, which stood at $318.8 million at April-end.